Article_Banner_Genome-edited_crops_copy.webp

 The problem with GMO regulations

 In reality, the problem isn’t so much about deciding what is GMO – it should be more fundamental than that.
-Currently, the basic premise of deciding whether crops need regulatory approval based on the technologies they were developed with.
-Of course, this is understandably so, as the public expressed early concerns that the process of adding new genes to a crop would cause problems to human health.
+Currently, the basic premise of deciding whether crops need regulatory approval is based on the technologies they were developed with.
+Of course, this is understandable, as the public expressed early concerns that the process of adding new genes to a crop would cause problems to human health.
 However, there is now enough evidence to conclude that this is not the case.
-Extensive independent studies have found that genetically-modified foods are safe for human consumption.6
+Extensive independent studies have found that genetically modified foods are safe for human consumption.6

-Instead, I’d like to argue that we should regulate a crop based on the risks that its genetically-modified features pose, not the technology that was used to create it.
-This is perfectly illustrated by the case of herbicide-resistant crops, which have been developed both through conventional breeding and genetic modification.
+Instead, I’d like to argue that we should regulate a crop based on the risks that its genetically modified features pose, not the technology that was used to create it.
+This is perfectly illustrated by the case of herbicide-resistant crops, which have been developed through conventional breeding and genetic modification.

 The challenge of herbicide-resistant ‘superweeds’

 The same concerns apply to all herbicide-resistant crops, regardless of how they were created – whether with the conventional ‘mutagenesis’ techniques or with CRISPR.
-The risk of ‘superweeds’ would therefore provide good enough reason for herbicide-resistant crops to require regulatory approval.
-Indeed, when herbicide-resistant crops are created through genetic modification they are indeed required to go through an extensive regulatory approval process.
-But the problem is most herbicide-resistant crops created in Europe are actually the result of conventional breeding – and such crops don’t require regulatory approval’.7
+The risk of ‘superweeds’ would, therefore, provide a good enough reason for herbicide-resistant crops to require regulatory approval.
+Indeed, when herbicide-resistant crops are created through genetic modification, they are required to go through an extensive regulatory approval process.
+But the problem is that most herbicide-resistant crops created in Europe result from conventional breeding – and such crops don’t require regulatory approval’.7

 The limitations of current GM regulations

 Now, think about the difference between a herbicide-resistant crop and a non-browning apple.
-The herbicide-resistant crop carries several risks to the environment – as we’ve seen, it could give rise to superweeds.
+The herbicide-resistant crop carries several environmental risks – as we’ve seen, it could give rise to superweeds.
 The non-browning apple – according to scientific evidence – doesn’t come with any environmental or health risks.
-Yet, a herbicide-resistant crop created through traditional breeding doesn’t have to undergo strict regulations, but a genome-edited non-browning apple does.
-This example highlights that our current system could allow for potentially damaging crops to go through not as stringent regulatory processes compared to GMOs.
+Yet, a herbicide-resistant crop created through traditional breeding doesn’t have to undergo strict regulations, but a genome-edited, non-browning apple does.
+This example highlights that our current system could allow potentially damaging crops to go through less stringent regulatory processes than GMOs.

 The future of GMO regulations